What Can I Learn From Taking A Bipolar Test?

 Form healthy relationships

 Keep people who are a positive influence close to you.
-Friends and family members may provide support and help you watch for warning signs of mood shifts or changes in your mental health.
+Friends and families may provide support and help you watch for warning signs of mood shifts or changes in your mental health.
 Having telephoned friends to reach out to when you need some extra support may help you feel better during difficult times.

 Create a healthy routine